Helping Your Child Grow and Develop

 • Early intervention services across the state offer help for infants and toddlers with disabilities from birth to age three and their families.

 • Find a Kansas Head Start/Early Head Start program near you.
-Head Start emphasizes not only a child’s cognitive development but also their social, emotional and physical development, with a very strong parent involvement component.
+Head Start emphasizes not only a child’s physical and cognitive development but also formation of life skills with a very strong parent involvement component.
 Early Head Start serves pregnant women, infants and toddlers.
 Services for both programs are provided in a variety of settings including centers, family child care, and home visits.

 • The Kansas Department of Health and Environment provides specialized medical services to infants, children, and youth up to age 21 who have eligible medical conditions.